 I am woman: Stroke affects me

-The World Stroke Organization (WSO), its members and partners worldwide will be launching a global campaign around women and stroke on World Stroke Day 2014 - Wednesday, 29 October 2014.
-We are counting on your continued support to make this another successful campaign.
-Please visit this website regularly and contact your local WSO member stroke organization - ask them how you can help.
+The World Stroke Organization (WSO), its members and partners worldwide launched a global campaign around women and stroke on World Stroke Day 2014 - Wednesday, 29 October 2014.
+We thank you for your support in making this another successful campaign.
+Please visit this website regularly and contact your local WSO member stroke organization - ask them how you can continue to help.
 For a list of WSO member organizations, please visit ...

 Why Women and Stroke?
 Here are some quick facts: